 How many scholarships are awarded each year?

-Up to 150 new scholarships can be awarded each year.
+Over 100 new scholarships are awarded each year.

 Can I attend the college or university of my choice?

 YES.
 Recipients can attend any four year accredited not-for-profit college or university in the United States with HSF approval.

 BOTH.
 Each applicant must authenticate financial need in order to attend college.
 Recipients will be selected based upon character, academic ability, achievement in and out of school, and future promise.